K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Inquires list of Security group.
+  Retrieve list of Security group.
   ```